-At a trade union meeting on Tuesday night, Professor Dexter Whitfield told around 180 council workers to expect the worst when the authority unveils its money-saving proposals at a cabinet meeting in December.
+At a trade union meeting on Tuesday night, Professor Dexter Whitfield told around 180 council workers to expect the worst when the authority unveils its money-saving proposals at a cabinet meeting

 The council is conducting an internal consultation, called The Future Shape of the Council, to look at ways to deliver services in the face of a diminishing budget.

 Addressing the meeting at North London Business Park, New Southgate, Professor Whitfield said: “Future Shape has the aim of shrinking the services provided by the council.

 “We’re talking about multinational companies bidding for contracts.
 It means building a wall between clients and contractor.
 It means a loss of the ethos of public service values.”